nitrodif/CC12/README.md

-# CC12
-Develop a dynamic data visualization dashboard using D3.js that displays stock values from a CSV file.
-The dashboard should incorporate interactive elements to provide insights into stock performance over time, tailored to user-selected criteria.
+Create a dynamic data visualization through d3.js that using data from a csv file.
+The data should be incorporated from the file given to us by the professor.